servable-community/servable-documentation/docs/quickInstall.md

 You can type this command into Command Prompt, Powershell, Terminal, or any other integrated terminal of your code editor.

-You will be prompted to enter the basic informations needed to start a full fledged servable-parse.
+You will be prompted to enter the basic informations needed to start a full fledged servable.

-The command also installs all necessary dependencies you need to run servable-parse.
+The command also installs all necessary dependencies you need to run servable.

 ## Start your server